Natalie-A/IS-Project-2/README.md

 # IS-Project-2
 This is a CNN Based Classification of Cardiorespiratory Diseases and their Intensity based on Respiratory Sounds to Manage Patient Readmissions.
-The web application is developed using dango and mysql database for storage.
+The web application is developed using django and mysql database for storage.